PartSloth/phase-3-project-cli/README.md

 # PANTRY TRACKER
 Pantry tracker is a CLI where users can access a pantry and add or remove food from it.
-The application's purpose is to provide the user a text-based interface to record, view, and organize the quantity and type of foods in their pantry.
+The application's purpose is to provide the user a text-based interface to record, view, and organize the quantity and type of foods in the pantries.
+This can be used, for example, in an office-setting or in a dorm with a community kitchen to keep track of which food belongs to each person.

 Features:
  - Pantry management: Users can add, delete, and update existing pantries.